 - a.
 First, you will need to decide how much of your purchase price for each Spark Infrastructure security related to the Loan Note at the time the security was acquired.
-Whilst it is for you to decide how to split the purchase price of your Spark Infrastructure security, you may choose to use the allocation set out below as a guide. - As you held these Loan Notes on 21 December 2010, you will have participated in the 2010 Restructure.
+Whilst it is for you to decide how to split the purchase price of your Spark Infrastructure security, you may choose to use the allocation set out in Appendix 2 as a quide. - b.
+As you held these Loan Notes on 21 December 2010, you will have participated in the 2010 Restructure.
 This means that you will need to reduce the acquisition cost of each Loan Note (as determined at step 1a) by \$0.60.